-Unlike a standard Gmail account, Google Apps e-mail does not scan receivers for profiling and / or advertisements.Was this information useful?Thank you for your feedback
+Unlike a standard Gmail account, Google Apps e-mail does not scan receivers for profiling and / or advertisements.This answers my question.Thank you for your feedback

 No, we don’t disclose your username or password.
 To authenticate for web-based access to your Google Apps account the SURF federation is used.
-Log on credentials remain within the UT domain.Was this information useful?Thank you for your feedback
+Log on credentials remain within the UT domain.This answers my question.Thank you for your feedback

 At Google, hundreds of specialists are constantly working on the security of the systems.
 Even Google's systems are equipped with special security software from Google.
 To minimize the potential for interference and security breaches the latest equipment and software is used.